mtingers/emabot/README.md

 **TODO** Determine if running per hour makes sense.
-The backtests show only transactions on `00:00:00`, which kind of makes sense, but I haven't had time to think about it. that will continue on until the next day, causing the validity of it to slip from the original price point if a buy is outside of `00:00:00`.
-In somecases, it may be preferred to try on multiple hours, like in the case of an error and a retry is needed (exchange is down).
+The backtests show only transactions on `00:00:00`, which should make sense, but I haven't had time to think it all the way through.
+A decision at `00` will continue on until the next day, causing the validity of it to slip from the original price point determined at `00` In somecases, it may be preferred to try on multiple hours, like in the case of an error and a retry is needed (exchange is down).

 Example setup: